 If you discover that your child is a drug user or is facing other mental health issues or both, you may not be sure how to help them.
 As a parent, you can feel overwhelmed, guilty, or out of your depth.
 You can blame yourself or not feel equipped to navigate this difficult period when your teen is also withdrawing from you.

-Ending a drug or alcohol addiction is not easy, but it can be done with the right support and guidance.
+Ending a serious drug use or alcohol addiction is not easy, but it can be done with the right support and guidance.

 If your teen needs addiction counseling, there are free resources available.